 - upgrade infrastructure at the Bolivar Waste Water Treatment Plant to produce an additional 12 GL per year of recycled water suitable for irrigation

 - build core recycled water distribution infrastructure to the area north of the Gawler River

-- enable a major new irrigation area to be constructed, including high-tech, high-value intensive food production.
+- enable a major new irrigation area to be constructed, including modern, high-value intensive food production.

 This will transform the region into the national leader in intensive, high-tech food production, support existing industry to expand and become more competitive, as well as drive employment growth and attract new skills and talent into South Australia.

 New water infrastructure for the Barossa

 PIRSA is working with stakeholders to progress plans to deliver new water infrastructure to the Barossa to support sustainable agricultural production across the region.